nomadgate/behind-the-scenes/content/10-12-2018/index.md

 Medium, if you ever read this: I don't appreciate being lied to.

-To top it off, they simply ignored the two (very polite) follow-up emails I sent them.
+To top it off, they simply ignored [the two (polite) follow-up emails](https://cl.ly/93ce51946717) I sent them.

 Not so friendly anymore, or what, Medium?
 Maybe consider changing your *YourFriends*@medium.com address?